SAP-samples/s4hana-mc-xml-file-splitter/README.md

 None for the time being.

 ## How to obtain support
-As sample code, there is no guaranteed support and if you want to discuss the tool with other users, please go to [SAP Community](https://answers.sap.com/questions/ask.html).
+SAP does not provide support for the sample code, but you can discuss the tool with other users on the [SAP Community](https://answers.sap.com/questions/ask.html).